You’ll often need good quality background music, jingles or sound effects when starting a podcast.

 Freesound

 Freesound is a bit hit and miss as it doesn’t appear to be curated.
 But if you have the time you can unearth some real treasures.
-Free to use with a credit.
+Free to use with credit.

 Soundbible